CacaBueno64/ie3ogres/README.md

-# Inazuma Eleven 3 Ogres:
+# Inazuma Eleven 3 Ogres
 This is a WIP disassembly of Inazuma Eleven 3 Ogres for the nds (not 3ds).

 It currently does not compile anything.